Discretely sampled signals and the rough Hoff process: Rough path theory and notation

 In this section we provide a tailored overview of relevant rough path theory and take the opportunity to establish the notation we will need.
-For a more detailed overview of the theory we direct the reader to \cite{friz2013short,FV,lejay2003introduction,lyons2002system,lyons1994differential,lyons2004differential} among many others.
+For a more detailed overview of the theory we direct the reader to \cite{friz2014course,FV,lejay2003introduction,lyons1994differential,lyons2004differential,lyons2002system} among many others.

-\textit{Rough path analysis} introduced by T. Lyons in the seminal article \cite{lyons1994differential} provides a method of constructing solutions to differential equations driven by paths that are not of bounded variation but have controlled \textit{roughness}.
+{Rough path analysis} was introduced by T. Lyons in the seminal article \cite{lyons1994differential} and provides a method of constructing solutions to differential equations driven by paths that are not of bounded variation but have controlled {roughness}.
 The measure of this roughness is given by the $p$-variation of the path (see (\ref{e-p-variation-def}) below).
+Since this paper works with semimartingales we only need to consider $p\in (2,3)$, but the theory is presented for general $p\geq 1$ because this involves no great additional effort.